 What is the difference between the rate of change and slope?

 The slope of the line represents the rate of change.
-But the distinct difference between these two is that the rate of change compares the difference between the two measurements, whereas the slope is the strict property of graphed lines.
+But the distinct difference between the two is that the rate of change compares the difference between the two measurements, whereas the slope is the strict property of graphed lines.

 What does the positive and negative rate of change mean?